谷歌Chrome浏览器插件

 摘要

-Genomic DNA is a crowded track where motor proteins frequently collide.
-It remains underexplored whether these collisions carry physiological function.
-In this work, we develop a single-molecule assay to visualize the trafficking of individual E. coli RNA polymerases (RNAPs) on DNA.
-Based on transcriptomic data, we hypothesize that RNAP collisions drive bidirectional transcription termination of convergent gene pairs.
-Single-molecule results show that the head-on collision between two converging RNAPs is necessary to prevent transcriptional readthrough but insufficient to release the RNAPs from the DNA.
-Remarkably, co-directional collision of a trailing RNAP into the head-on collided complex dramatically increases the termination efficiency.
-Furthermore, stem-loop structures formed in the nascent RNA are required for collisions to occur at well-defined positions between convergent genes.
-These findings suggest that physical collisions between RNAPs furnish a mechanism for transcription termination and that programmed genomic conflicts can be exploited to co-regulate the expression of multiple genes.
+Genomic DNA is a crowded track where translocating motor proteins frequently collide.
+It remains unclear whether these collisions, generally thought to occur inadvertently, carry any physiological function.
+In this work, we developed a single-molecule assay to directly visualize the trafficking of individual E. coli RNA polymerases (RNAPs) on DNA.
+This assay enabled us to test the hypothesis that RNAP collisions drive bidirectional transcription termination of convergent gene pairs.
+We showed that the head-on collision between two converging RNAPs is necessary to prevent transcriptional readthrough, but insufficient to release the collided RNAPs from the DNA.
+Remarkably, co-directional collision from a trailing RNAP into the head-on collided complex dramatically increases the termination efficiency.
+Furthermore, a stem-loop structure formed in the nascent RNA is required for collisions to occur at well-defined positions between gene boundaries.
+These findings, corroborated by transcriptomic data, establish programmed RNAP collisions as an effective strategy to achieve precise gene expression and imply a broader role of genomic conflicts in cell physiology. ### Competing Interest Statement The authors have declared no competing interest.

 更多